bartificer/programming-by-stealth/docs/_tidbits/tidbit16.md

 There are two obvious drawbacks though:

 1. The setup has become more complex, so it's more difficult to understand and troubleshoot
-2. The logs within Wordpress and on Allison's server are now systematically undercounting visits, the only logs that give the full picture are on CloudFlare, and free users get limited access to those logs (it's not bad, but it's less than you can get on your own server)
+2. The logs within WordPress and on Allison's server are now systematically undercounting visits, the only logs that give the full picture are on CloudFlare, and free users get limited access to those logs (it's not bad, but it's less than you can get on your own server)

 I think it's fair to say the advantages greatly outweigh the drawbacks, and the `podfeet.com` site is faster and healthier than it's been in some time!